 The Vata Dosha: How To Eat, Exercise & De-Stress To Keep It In Check

 The three doshas—vata, pitta, and kapha—are essential parts of ayurveda.
 According to the ancient medicine, each dosha has its own qualities and characteristics, and we tend to feel the best when they all exist in balance in the body.
 However, most of us are dominant in one or two of the doshas and need to adjust our daily routines accordingly.
+(Not sure which dosha you are?
+This dosha quiz will help you find out.)
 Here's everything you need to know about the airy vata dosha and how to keep it in balance using food, movement, and lifestyle shifts.

 Vata qualities and characteristics.